What Coaches Wish Parents Knew About Developmental Toddler and Preschool Soccer

 At the end of every class, the most important thing is that your Tiny Trooper had fun on Soccer Island.
 Coaches want them to associate soccer with fun, which can encourage them to continue to play as they grow older.
 Many of our Tiny Troopers started at age 2 and have stuck with the program at ages 3 and 4, sometimes 5, before moving on to play recreational league soccer.

-Tiny Troops Soccer isn’t about producing the next professional athlete—it’s about fostering a love of movement, social interaction, and play.
+Tiny Troops Soccer is built around the idea that developmental soccer for toddlers and preschoolers should be all about movement, connection, and fun, not performance or competition.
 So, parents, relax, enjoy the journey, and let your little one experience the joy of the game in their own unique way!